fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-We actually could have had the same effect by using a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases)
+We actually could have achieved the same effect by using a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases)

 ```js
 type DiaryEntry = {